udacity/CarND-Vehicle-Detection/README.md

 ![alt text][image2]

-####2.
-Final choice of HOG parameters.
+#### 2. Final choice of HOG parameters.

 I tried various combinations of parameters and arrived at using the YCrCb colorspace using 8 pixels per cell with 18 orientation directions for the gradients.
 I used a 16x16 spatial binning size and 2 cells per block.

-####3.
-Training a classifier using HOG features and color features.
+#### 3. Training a classifier using HOG features and color features.

 I trained a linear SVM using a combined feature vector of HOG features, spatial features, and a histogram of color features across all three channels of YCrCb.
-This can be seen in cell 2 of (python notebook)[https://github.com/tawnkramer/CarND-Vehicle-Detection/blob/master/VehicleDetection.ipynb].
+This can be seen in cell 2 of [python notebook](https://github.com/tawnkramer/CarND-Vehicle-Detection/blob/master/VehicleDetection.ipynb).
 The spacial features resized the image to 16x16 pixels and used the resulting color values for each pixel.
 All three feature vectors were combined and then normalized for each training image.

 Training images were categorized as containing or a car or not.
 And then a Linear SVM was trained with 80% of samples.
 The resulting 20% were used to validate the results.
 The accuracy agains the validation set was 100%.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Choosing a region of image to search
+#### 1. Choosing a region of image to search

 I first use a sliding window approach, where the features for each region are calculated and then evaluated against the trained model.
 This technique creates a window of subset of the image, then moves it by some standard offset, often overlapping the previous window by some amount.
 There's a tradeoff between accuracy and time, as many windows will be expensive to evaluate.